 In India, numerous festivals are celebrated around the year.
-Rakshabandhan or 'Rakhi' is significant.
-Though mostly celebrated in North India, Rakshabandhan is honoured throughout the country.
+Rakshabandhan is one of them. it is on the 30th of August in 2023 and is also called Saluno, Salono, Rakri, and Rakhi.
+Though mostly celebrated in North India, it is a Hindu Rakshabandhan is honored throughout the country.
 Among many chronicles of it, the one related to Hindu mythology is considered the oldest.
-In Mahabharata, we comprehend an incident where Lord Krishna's wounded wrist is secured by Draupadi as she tears a piece from her clothing and ties it on his injury to stop the bleeding.
+In Mahabharata, we comprehend an incident where Lord Krishna's wounded wrist is secured by Draupadi as she tears a piece from her clothing and ties it to his injury to stop the bleeding.

 Here we perceive a deep sense of concern and care, an initiative for the security that a human provides for another.
 As 'Raksha' indicates protection, we get a clear knowledge of the significance of the ritual of tying a rakhi on a person's wrist.
 This gesture denotes that we express the same feeling of concern to secure that person; it implies how much we care for another human being, though he or she may not be related to us by blood or in a communal way.

 Raksha Bandhan is also known as Rakhi Purnima, celebrated in Shravana month during full moon day or Purnima day.
 As per the Georgian calendar, it falls in the month of August every year.
-Read on to know the Raksha Bandhan or Rakhi 2021 date, timing, and how to celebrate.the day is celebrated all across the country, and also in Nepal.
-According to legends, the origin of the Raksha Bandhan can be traced back to the day Lord Krishna was flying a kite and cut his finger
+Read on to know the Rakhi 2023 date, timing, and how to celebrate.
+The day is celebrated all across the country, and also in Nepal.
+According to legends, the origin of Raksha Bandhan can be traced back to the day Lord Krishna was flying a kite and cutting his finger.

 Visit for shop- Rakhi Outfits